yemisi29/realworld-cicd-pipeline-project/README.md

     - Launch Instance

 8) EC2 (Splunk)
-    - Create an Amazon Linux 2 VM instance and call it (Names: Splunk-Server)
+    - Create an Amazon Linux 2 VM instance and call it "Splunk"
     - Instance type: t2.micro
     - Security Group (Open): 22, 8000, 9997, 9100 to 0.0.0.0/0
     - Key pair: Select or create a new keypair